masics/pysel/static/Readme.txt

 	jacob
 	albus
 	theseus
+        gellert

 This workstation is used for web browsing, e-mail and word processing only.
 No multimedia files or other applications should be installed.

+Users albus and credence are web designers.
+They should be part of the 'webdev' local group.
+These users develop a website on this station which could potentially have sensitive files.
+The content must be secured.

-Company password policy requires that passwords should be complex and of a sufficient length to prevent brute-force attacks.
-Passwords on all accounts should be changed on a regular basis, and users should not be able to reuse their recent passwords.
-Policies should be implemented to prevent attackers from repeatedly guessing passwords.
+Company password policy requires that passwords should be complex and of a sufficient length (at least 8 characters) to prevent brute-force attacks.
+Passwords on all accounts should be changed on a regular basis (at least each 90 days), and users should not be able to reuse their 12 recent passwords.
+Policies should be implemented to prevent attackers from repeatedly guessing passwords (maximum number of retries is 5).

+All unauthorized packages should be removed.

 The only people who should be able to remotely access the computer are the administrators, and ssh is the only remote access software permitted.
+Users connecting via SSH should receive a legal warning.

 Security patches for the operating system and all critical software should be kept up to date.